-4101 Earth and Space Science-Honors Grades: 9-10 1.0 Credit Honors Earth and Space Science is designed for students who are talented in mathematics and science, and who enjoy and have an interest in pursuing a scientific course of study.
+4101 Earth and Space Science-Honors

+Honors Earth and Space Science is designed for students who are talented in mathematics and science, and who enjoy and have an interest in pursuing a scientific course of study.
 This course involves in-depth reading of scientific works, measurement, data analysis, inquiry labs, and the writing of science based papers.
 Students are expected to be able to make predictions from their observations, test these predictions, collect data using measurement from tests and draw conclusions from their work.
 This class has a science literacy and field component.
 Prerequisite(s): Signature of current Science teacher is required on registration form.
-"B" or better in Math, Science, and English is recommended. \Grade 9 ONLY: Concurrent enrollment in Geometry or Mathematics 1-Honors (or higher) AND application and selection are required.
+"B" or better in Math, Science, and English is recommended.

+\Grade 9 ONLY: Concurrent enrollment in Geometry or Mathematics 1-Honors (or higher) AND application and selection are required.

-4200 Biology 1 Grade: 10 1.0 Credit Biology 1 is a survey course in the Life Sciences that includes laboratory experiences.
+4200 Biology 1 Grade: 10 1.0 Credit

+Biology 1 is a survey course in the Life Sciences that includes laboratory experiences.
 The purpose of the course is to develop an understanding of living things and their relationship to each other.
 This course will help students develop a framework for understanding modern biology and to gain an appreciation of science as a process.
 There will be an emphasis on application of biological knowledge and critical thinking in relation to environmental and social concerns.
 The major themes include molecules and cells, heredity and evolution, diversity of life and ecology.

-Grades: 9-10 4201 Biology 1-Honors 1.0 Credit Honors Biology 1 is a survey course in the Life Sciences designed to challenge the advanced sophomore-level student.
+4201 Biology 1-Honors

+Honors Biology 1 is a survey course in the Life Sciences designed to challenge the advanced sophomore-level student.
 This rigorous course requires a high level of commitment and effort from the honors student.
 It is more in-depth and faster paced than the regular biology course, with a greater emphasis on critical thinking and independent learning.
 Successful completion of this class will better prepare students for other advanced level courses.
 Prerequisite(s): Signature of current Science teacher is required on registration form.
-"B" or better in Math, Science, and English is recommended. \Grade 9 ONLY: Concurrent enrollment in Geometry or Mathematics 1-Honors (or higher) AND application and selection are required.
+"B" or better in Math, Science, and English is recommended.

+\Grade 9 ONLY: Concurrent enrollment in Geometry or Mathematics 1-Honors (or higher) AND application and selection are required.

-4300 Biology 2 Grades: 10-12 1.0 Credit Biology 2 is a third-year science course offered to any sophomore, junior, or senior student who has passed Biology 1 or Biology 1 Honors with a C or better and has either completed a physical science course or is concurrently enrolled in a physical science course along with Biology 2.
-Biology 2 emphasizes the application of biological science topics including forest ecology, wildlife biology, human genetics, anatomy, and physiology.
-The first semester focuses on field study and laboratory experiences in forestry, water quality, fire ecology, and wildlife biology.
+4300 Biology 2 Grades: 10-12 1.0 Credit

+Biology 2 is a third-year science course offered to any sophomore, junior, or senior student who has passed Biology 1 or Biology 1 Honors with a C or better and has either completed a physical science course or is concurrently enrolled in a physical science course along with Biology 2.
+Biology 2 emphasizes the application of biological science topics including forest ecology, wildlife biology, genetics, embryology, histology, and anatomy.
+The first semester focuses on field study and laboratory experiences in forestry and fire ecology.
 Semester 1 includes at least one field trip for forestry and fire ecology.
-The second semester focuses on genetics, histology, vertebrate/human anatomy, and physiology.
-During semester 2 there is an in-depth cat dissection as a comparison to human anatomy and physiology.
-Although this is a year-long course, students will be able to enter in the 2nd semester if they have met the prerequisites.
+The second semester focuses on genetics, embryology, histology, and vertebrate mammal anatomy.
+At the end of semester 2 there is an in-depth cat dissection project.
+Although this is a year-long course, students will be able to enter in the 2nd semester separately from semester 1 if they have met the prerequisites.
 There is a course fee of \$30.
 Students must also meet the prerequisites of passing Biology 1 or Biology 1 Honors with a C or better along with the completion of a physical science course prior to or concurrently enrolled in along with Biology 2.